Bitten by sanctions, Iranians support nuclear compromise

 The agreement took effect on Jan.
 20, and was designed to buy time for a final deal within six months.
 As the deadline fast approaches, the lifting of some sanctions has given Iranians a taste of how things might improve.

-Maryam Simai, 41, a schoolteacher in the central city of Yazd said she supports the atomic program and believes sanctions are unfair.
-But she still favors compromise.
+Maryam Simai, 41, a schoolteacher in the central city of Yazd said she supports the atomic programme and believes sanctions are unfair.
+But she still favours compromise.

 "I want to live in peace.
 I don't want to fear for the future of my children.
 The tension with the international community and sanctions have ruined our economy and has isolated us," she said.